Last Updated on. Updated with high quality references.

 Tantra Yoga is the yogic technique for creating a higher desire to become one with the supreme Brahman (higher consciousness).
 Tantra comes from two words Tan and Tra meaning ‘expansion’ ’ and ‘means of doing’.
 Yoga means union.
 Collectively, the direct meaning of Tantra Yoga is means of expansion followed by the union.
 But wait, for the expansion of what and with whom to unite?

 In the modern context, It’s about embracing sexuality and sexual desires!
 We shall discuss sexuality as we move forward with the Article.
 Sexuality is not about gender it is about hormones.
-Also, I have given the techniques best suited for single and couple at the end of this Article.
+Also, I have given the techniques best suited for singles and couples at the end of this Article.
 This can be a long article but major aspects have to be explored first.
 Tantra Yoga is a very large area to explore.

 Before moving further with Tantra Yoga let’s explore the benefits of Tantra Yoga first followed by the origins and at last the techniques of practice.